 Semester course; 1 lecture hour.
 1 credit.
 Prerequisite: DAPT 611.
 This course is designed to prepare students for multiple table queries using structured query language and will provide advanced training in the application of SQL to real data problems.

-Semester course; 3 lecture hours.
-3 credits.
-Covers single variable and multivariable statistical techniques using commercial computer packages such as SAS and SPSS.
-Students will learn when different techniques are warranted, conceptually how techniques function, how to perform the analysis using commercial computer packages and how to interpret the program outputs.
+Semester course; 2 lecture hours (delivered face-to-face or hybrid).
+2 credits.
+Enrollment is restricted to students in the Master of Decision Analytics weekend program.
+Covers single variable and multivariable statistical techniques, using commercial computer packages.
+Students will learn when different techniques are warranted, conceptually how techniques function, how to perform the analysis, and interpret the program outputs.

-Semester course; 3 lecture hours.
-3 credits.
-Prerequisite: DAPT 621.
+Semester course; 2 lecture hours (delivered face-to-face or hybrid).
+2 credits.
+Enrollment is restricted to students in the Master of Decision Analytics weekend program.
 Continues an emphasis on data visualization and statistical modeling for different types of variables, including relationships between multivariable variables.

 DAPT 632.
-Forecasting Methods and Applications for Managerial Decision-making.
+Forecasting Methods and Implementation.
 2 Hours.

 DAPT 642.
 Decision and Risk Analysis.
 1 Hour.